openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

       // do something
     }
-    p.age(17) // Compile-time error: setter is used as a method let x = p.age() // Compile-time error: getter is used as a mehtod
+    p.age(17) // Compile-time error: setter is used as a method let x = p.age() // Compile-time error: getter is used as a method

     class X {
         set x (p?: Object) {} // Compile-time error: setter has optional parameter